 St. Anne understood that all children are a blessing from God and that God alone has the power to decide when the life of a person will begin and end.
 When God blesses us, it can be easy to merely accept the gift and move forward with our daily lives.
 But St. Anne did more than receive the gift of a child.
 She went a step further and trusted in the plan of God by promising her child to God’s service.

 As we work to build a culture of life, we can easily become discouraged.
 But like St. Anne, we must put our faith and trust in God and His ultimate plan for our happiness.
 We can turn to God and pray for children, pray for an end to abortion, and pray for the gift of adoption.
 With God’s help, nothing is impossible.

-Emily Brown graduated from Mount St. Mary’s University in May 2015.
-She began working for American Life League this summer and is the director of its new youth department, ALL Life Defenders.
+Emily Brown is the former youth director for Life Defenders, a pro-life youth outreach program.
 She plans on educating and collaborating with young adults all over the country to empower the new generation!